 As a Hootsuite competitor, we could be tempted to arrange the truth so this “pricing investigation” makes us look good and them look bad.
 But we’ll make you a promise: If Hootsuite is a better value for money for any given scenario, we’ll tell you!

-Instead, we’ll reveal pricing information NOT found on the Hootsuite pricing page.
-We believe that “under the hood” information is much more valuable in your search for a great fitting social media management tool.
+You most likely looked at the Hootsuite pricing page, so we won’t repeat what you already know Instead, we’ll reveal pricing information NOT found on the Hootsuite pricing page.
+“Under the hood” information is much more valuable in your search for the right social media management tool for your business.

 Here’s a very high-level summary:

-- The Hootsuite pricing page only gives you annual pricing information.
-The page doesn’t show the monthly pricing, which is 30% more expensive.
+- How much is Hootsuite?
+The Hootsuite pricing page only gives you annual pricing information.
+It doesn’t show the monthly pricing, which can cost 60% or more per month.

 - Agencies might struggle to find value with Hootsuite based on the tool’s user/profile limitations and advanced features.
 Agencies and businesses that need to manage more than 20 social media profiles or need more than 3 users on their account soon find themselves doubling or tripling their cost to get the users, profiles, or features they need.